PostgREST/postgrest/api.rst

   GET /people?full_name=fts.Beckett HTTP/1.1

 As mentioned, computed columns do not appear in the output by default.
-However you can include them by listing them in the vertical filtering :code:`select` param:
+However you can include them by listing them in the vertical filtering :code:`select` parameter:

 .. code-block:: HTTP